nmearl/wsp-exoplanets/_sources/day_two/analyzing-published-data.md

 # Analyzing Published Data

-Recall from yesterday that determined there are two main ways to detect an exoplanet: using radial velocities (i.e. the "wobble" method), or using transit method.
+Recall from yesterday that we determined there are two main ways to detect an exoplanet: using radial velocities (i.e. the "wobble" method), or using the transit method.

 `````{tab-set}
 ````{tab-item} Radial Velocities